inquisitour/skin_tone_detection/guide.md

-# Step-by-Step Guide for Skin Tone Detection Project
+# Updated Step-by-Step Guide for Skin Tone Detection Project

-This guide will walk you through the process of setting up, running, and evaluating the skin tone detection project that combines DeepGaze and a custom CNN model.
+This guide walks you through the process of setting up, running, and evaluating the skin tone detection project that combines DeepGaze and a custom CNN model.

 ## 1. Environment Setup